You are here

 - It’s the first tool to include friends’ drinking: The “friends” question will help you identify patients at earlier stages of alcohol involvement and target advice to include the important risk of friends’ drinking.

-Download or order the Guide and pocket guide.
+Download the Guide and pocket guide.

 You may also be interested in related resources to support you, your patients, and their families